This article will teach you how to Check, Fix, and remove all Broken Link From Blog to get a better ranking.

 Internal links are handy for quicking indexing of webpages by the search engine robots.
 It is advisable to have at least an internal link on every webpage.

-On the other hand, external links (backlink) are those links a website gets from other websites.
+On the other hand, external links (backlinks) are those links a website gets from other websites.
 For instance, if a site adds a link back to your site as a reference, or for whatever reason.

-What is a Broken link
+What is a Broken link?

 A broken link is a dead link or a link which is no longer available on your blog or website, meaning the page of this link is not available on your blog.

-For instance, if you delete a post and its post link is still available on another post or via the social media, or it may have been “back-linked” by another website which you are not aware.
+For instance, if you delete a post and its post link is still available on another post or via social media, or it may have been “back-linked” by another website of which you are not aware.

 When people open this link, then your blog will say that this page is not found or it may show an error 404.
 This kind of link is called a broken link.